Canon 1D X Mark II vs Nikon D70s

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the D70s have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the D70s have been discontinued, but can regularly be found used on ebay.
 The D70s was replaced by the Nikon D80, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1DX Mark II and D70s can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D70s Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon D70s – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.